harrygturner/fantasy-simpsons-basketball/README.md

-# fantasy-simpsons-basketball
+# Fantasy Simpsons Basketball

-This is a fantasy basketball game simualtor which allows you to pick a tem of well known Simpson characters and pit them againt computer generated teams.
+This is a fantasy basketball game simulator which allows you to pick a team of well known Simpson characters and pit them against computer generated teams.
 It is written in Ruby for web browsers using HTML5.

 ## Project Requirements